 - plus, a wider duty to ensure that the charity is well run, solvent, legally compliant, and working towards the charitable purpose for which it was established

-The main responsibilities and duties of the treasurer include:
+The main responsibilities and duties of a treasurer/finance trustee include:

 - overseeing and presenting budgets, internal management accounts and annual financial statements to the board of trustees